wp-plugins/featured-articles-lite/readme.txt

 == Changelog ==

+Previous slider themes from version 2.X.X are not compatible with Featured Articles 3.0.

 **Please note**, if you modified or created new slider themes, you should set up a slider themes folder outside the plugin folder to avoid having your modifications overwritten.
 The process of moving the slider themes folder from within the plugin folder is described here: [How to move slider themes folder](http://www.codeflavors.com/documentation/featured-articles-pro-3/moving-slider-themes-folder/?utm_source=wordpressorg&utm_medium=readme&utm_campaign=fa_lite "Move Featured Articles WP slider themes outside the plugin folder").

+= 3.1.1 =

+* Plugin compatible with WordPress 4.3 (scheduled for release on August 18th, 2015);
+* Modified default slider image size option when using WP sizes from "thumbnail" to "full";
+* Modified default slide option "Allow slide editing on post edit" from false to true; this will display the slide edit metabox when editing posts;
+* Added image autodetection in post content even when displaying sliders in front-end;
+* Added new option in plugin Settings page to prevent image autodetect when displaying sliders;
+* Refined image detection regexp to include images having only src attribute;
+* Prevent 'Auto Draft' titles to be set when slide editing is set on posts and pages (from plugin Settings page).

 = 3.1 =